speedwing/cardano-staking-pool-edu/POOL_KEYS.md

 Time to create the various certificates

-##£ Create the required address and certificates
+### Create the required address and certificates

+These docs have been written the week of the first Africa Cardano deal, the one about 5m Ethiopian students being onboarded on the blockchain.
+To celebrate this, we will create certs and keys for a test net pool called AFRIC.

 ```shell
 # Change to the keys folder previously created